ali-ce/digital_humanities_unive2020/README.md

 ## What is in this repo?

-### 1. Python Jupyter notebook
+### 1. dh_conferences_simplified_notebook.ipynb
-with the code used for the data analysis
+Jupyter notebook with the Python code used for the data analysis

 ### 2. "data" folder
 With the CSV files used **input** for the analysis, downloaded from Weingart, S.B., Eichmann-Kalwara, N., Lincoln, M., et al. "DH Conferences Data Extract" in The Index of Digital Humanities Conferences.
 Carnegie Mellon University, 2020.
 Data last updated 2020-10-04.
 [Accessible here](https://dh-abstracts.library.cmu.edu).